The 15 best places to buy a home in the U.S. if you want it to increase in value

 Compare that with Flint, Michigan, the lowest-ranking market.
 Homes have appreciated by an average of 83% in the same time period and carry a 45% chance of losing 5% or more in value within 10 years.

-While past performance does not guarantee results, the study provides a snapshot of a given market's desirability over time.
+While past performance does not guarantee future results, the study provides a snapshot of a given market's desirability over time.

 As an investment, Austin homes have offered a return on investment of 14.72% per year, greater than the 9.35% return on the S&P 500 in that time.
 That's significantly higher than in Flint, which averaged a 3.44% annual return over 25 years.